NazeemNato/footybit-server/readme.md

 - Website not responsive
 - Game vs bot is not real time based.
 Currently is using pooling.
 - No queue system for payment and transaction.
+- React Statemanagement bugs (I'm not good at frontend)

 ## Accomplishments that we're proud of